SCEBE-Technicians/enucc-tutorials/docs/tutorials/message-passing-programming/03-using-probe.md

 }
 ```

 For the code executed on rank 0 we just create the message as would normally be expected.
-On rank 1 we first create an [`MPI_Status`](https://learn.microsoft.com/en-us/message-passing-interface/mpi-status-structure) called stat and use [`MPI_Probe`](https://www.mpich.org/static/docs/v3.0.x/www3/MPI_Probe.html) to initialise it.
+On rank 1 we first create an [`MPI_Status`](https://learn.microsoft.com/en-us/message-passing-interface/mpi-status-structure) struct called stat and use [`MPI_Probe`](https://www.mpich.org/static/docs/v3.0.x/www3/MPI_Probe.html) to initialise it.
 We can then use the method [`MPI_Get_count`](https://www.mpich.org/static/docs/v3.0.x/www3/MPI_Get_count.html) to get the length of the message.
 Finally we receive the message as we normally would.

 ## Exercises
 - Create a program which sends user input from one process to another.